recursecenter/blaggregator/README.md

 `python manage.py runserver`

 You can administer your app through the [handy-dandy admin interface](http://localhost:8000/admin).
-You can be logged in as the admin or as your user account, but not both at the same time.
+To see this page, you'll need to give your user account superuser privileges:

+1. go to http://localhost:8000/ and auth in through HS's oauth
+2. `$ python manage.py shell` to open Django's shell and use its ORM
+3. `>>> from django.contrib.auth.models import User` import the User model (should you need the other models defined in `models.py`, import from `home.models`.
+User uses Django's built-in User model)
+4. 	`>>> u = User.objects.get(first_name="Sasha")` or whatever your first name is.
+Grab your user object from the db.
+5. 	`>>> u.is_superuser = True` make your account a superuser so you can access the admin
+6. 	`>>> u.save()` Save these changes to the db.
+7. You should now be able to access localhost:8000/admin while logged in!

 This installation can be a bit fiddly but once it's set up, it's smooth sailing.